• Skip to primary navigation

 Why You'll Love This Recipe

 • 10 simple ingredients!
-This silken tofu pasta sauce is made with pantry-friendly ingredients that you probably already have in your kitchen.
+This silken tofu pasta sauce comes together with pantry staples you likely already have on hand.
+Nothing fancy, just really good.

 • An easy weeknight dinner.
-This has become my go-to pasta dish when I'm tired or busy, or just don't feel like cooking after work.
-And you can even meal-prep the sauce a few days in advance so all you'll have to do is mix it with the pasta.
-This way dinner becomes a no-brainer!
+This silken tofu pasta has become my go-to pasta when I'm tired, busy, or just not in the mood to cook after work.
+I like to meal prep the sauce a few days ahead, so all I have to do is reheat it and toss it with pasta.

 Ingredients and Substitutions